Before getting started

 “I couldn’t spend all that time locked in a train!”

-When I think about the summer of 2009, one of the priceless memories I have is the three days I spent “locked” on the train from Moscow to Irkutz.
+When I think about my trip, one of the priceless memories I have is the three days I spent “locked” on the train from Moscow to Irkutz.

-People: Despite the (bad) reputation that Russian people may have and the language barrier (most people only speak Russian), it happens something similar to what you can experience in China: many Russian people never had the opportunity to meet foreigners.
-Thus they are quite curious and you will have plenty of opportunities to chat, share some drinks or just play cards with locals.
+People: Despite the (bad) reputation that Russian people may have and the language barrier (most people only speak Russian), something similar to what you can experience in China happens: many Russian people have never had the opportunity to meet foreigners.
+Therefore, they are quite curious and you will have plenty of opportunities to chat, share some drinks or just play cards with locals.
 It’s quite an experience!

-Time zones: The Transsiberian crosses eight time zones.
-It may seem silly but going across so many time zones by land was pretty interesting on itself.
+Time zones: The Trans-Siberian crosses eight time zones.
+It may seem silly but going across so many time zones by land was pretty interesting in itself.

 Through a travel agency

-If you are traveling in a budget you should avoid this option as the prices offered by travel agencies are much more expensive and usually you can’t get the cheapest tickets (normally agencies only offer fast trains tickets in first or second class).
+If you are traveling on a budget, you should avoid this option, as the prices offered by travel agencies are much more expensive and usually you can’t get the cheapest tickets (normally agencies only offer fast train tickets in first or second class).
 However, if you decide to get a full tour package with a reliable travel agency, the agency will get a good deal for you.

 Crossing the Russian-Mongolian border

 - Platzkart (P, third class, плацкарт): It’s by far the cheapest way to travel and probably the most fun, if you don’t mind socializing a bit with locals.
 The railcar doesn’t have any compartments and beds are both perpendicular and parallel to the corridor.

 - Kupe (K, second class, купе): The railcar is divided into compartments of four beds each.
 It’s your best bet if you want to have a good rest at night without having to pay too much.